499602D2/asteria/README.md

 - _S1 crashes into S2:_ add a kOS terminal to S2 and run the s2gnc.ks program on it.
 Also set S2 guidance to enabled.
 - _Stage doesn't seem to control itself for landing:_ add (larger) grid fins or regular, steerable fins.
 - _Stage crashes into the ground:_ lower the aggressiveness.

+### Other tidbits
+- The script may benefit from more instructions per tick - to increase this, go to settings (while in a save), difficulty options, kOS, and drag the "Instructions per update" slider up a bit - even 250 might help a lot.
+Going above 400-500 will probably have zero effect.